Supercharged Toyota 86

 Finish: Matte Black

-If you want a supercharger for your Toyota 86 that is designed to deliver a high power boost at higher RPMs, you should consider this centrifugal option.
+If you want a supercharger for your 86 that is designed to deliver boost at higher rpm, you should consider this centrifugal option.

-Talking about the performance, this Vortech supercharger for Toyota 86 can inject up to 9 psi of air pressure.
+Talking about the performance, this Vortech supercharger can inject up to 9 psi of air pressure.
 This should be enough to increase your engine performance up to 294 hp and 210 ft. lb of torque at the redline.

 Another cool thing about this supercharger is that it looks like an OEM accessory with a matte black finish that perfectly blends with your engine appearance.